-- Burial or cremation expenses
+- Burial or cremation and funeral costs

-- Lost expected wages
+- Loss of expected wages of the deceased

-- Lost benefits from deceased’s work
+- Loss of benefits from the work of the deceased

 - Loss of consortium